Regional Representative for the National Social Anxiety Center (NSAC)

 How Therapy Helps with OCD

 CBT with a focus on Exposure and Response Prevention (ERP) is the first-line treatment for OCD and highly effective for most people.
 When symptoms persist, Schema Therapy can be added to address deeper patterns and support lasting change.
+If you are looking for an expert therapist using these evidence-based therapies, Laura Johnson, LMFT, LPCC can help.

-Cognitive Behavior Therapy (CBT) for OCD
+Cognitive Behavior Therapy (CBT) for OCD | San Jose/Silicon Valley

 Cognitive Behavior Therapy (CBT) is the gold-standard treatment for OCD.
 It focuses on breaking the cycle of obsessions and compulsions through Exposure and Response Prevention (ERP) and other coping strategies.
+If you need therapy for OCD in San Jose or anywhere in California, we can help you.

 In ERP, you gradually face situations that trigger your anxiety while resisting the urge to perform rituals.
 Over time, this retrains your brain to tolerate uncertainty and reduces the intensity of OCD thoughts and urges.

-CBT for OCD helps you:
+CBT for OCD in San Jose and California helps you:

 • Face feared situations without performing rituals